df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 1. You need the DF8OE bootloader to be installed (once) on your mcHF
 1. Install the DFU software on your PC including the provided driver if necessary.
-1. Connect PC and mcHF (small USB connector) using a Mini-USB cable.
+1. Connect PC and mcHF using the small USB connector with a Mini-USB cable.
 1. Get the appropriate DFU file (__bootloader.dfu__ or __firmware.dfu__)

 ### Starting The mcHF in DFU mode

-1. Turn mcHF off
+1. Turn the mcHF off
 1. Press and hold Band+
 1. Press and hold Power
-1. After two second you can release the Band+ button but keep the Power button pressed permanently.
-You will see the white backlight, which stays on.
-You will not see any led flashing etc. All communication is done using the USB bus only.
+1. After two seconds you can release the Band+ button but keep the Power button pressed permanently.
+You will see the LCD white backlight, which stays on.
+You will not see any LED flashing etc. All communication is only through the USB bus.
 1. Your PC should now recognize a new USB device "STM BOOTLOADER", manufacturer is "STMicroelectronics"
 1. Keep the power button pressed until the very end of the instructions given below.